 6. [PLEASE NOTE THIS EVENTS REQUIREMENT IS CURRENTLY SUSPENDED.
 Involvement in the pre-health community on campus is still encouraged; see below for ways to be involved.]
-Need to have participated in an average of three events per year (sponsored by HPAC or the Pre-Health Professions Office) since entering St. Edward's University, and prior to the application year.
-It is worth noting that your application will receive more serious consideration if you have attended more events, especially if you have attended ten or more.
+Need to have participated in an average of four events per year (sponsored by HPAC or Pre-Health Professions) since entering St. Edward's University, and prior to the application year.
 Exceptions will be considered on a case-by-case basis.